pdmosses/nabl/docs/languages.md

 : used for specifying the name binding of Statix

 **[NaBL]**
 : used for specifying the name binding of SDF3 (and of NaBL itself)

-There is a separate hyperlinked twin website for each language project (to ensure that searching returns results only in the currently-selected project),
+[^1]: The separation of the websites ensures that searching returns results only in the currently browsed language project.

 [Statix]: ../../statix.lang/
 [NaBL2]:  ../../nabl2.lang/